AccessAbility Student Union (AASU)

 The Neurodiversity Alliance at UO is a space where neurodivergent students can connect with each other, work together to advocate for the success of neurodivergent students at UO, and mentor each other through getting connected with resources, accomplishing our academic and career goals, and brainstorming ideas that can help make college easier for diverse minds.
 This is a great opportunity to get some leadership experience on your resumé, as we are extremely accommodating and are looking for help at all levels, from event planning to social media management to simply being willing to provide mentoring and advice to newer students.

 If you are a neurodivergent student (no formal diagnosis necessary) interested in participating in leadership or mentoring in the Neurodiversity Alliance, email Leah Blankenship at lmcdowel@uoregon.edu.
-If you’re interested in learning more about the organization or just become a member, check out our Engage page or join our Discord!
+If you’re interested in learning more about the organization or just become a member, check out our Engage page!

 Email: lmcdowel@uoregon.edu